confluentinc/librdkafka/INTRODUCTION.md

     	  `rd_kafka_topic_new()`.
   * `partition` - partition to consume from.
   * `offset` - message offset to start consuming from.
-This may either be an absolute message offset or one of the two special offsets:
+This may either be an absolute message offset or one of the three special offsets:
 	     `RD_KAFKA_OFFSET_BEGINNING` to start consuming from the beginning of the partition's queue (oldest message), or `RD_KAFKA_OFFSET_END` to start consuming at the next message to be